chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 The `src` folder containers the actual charm code, and the `interfaces` and `layers` folders are intended to pin revisions of any interfaces and layers you use in the charm.
-The latter two folders are empty on a new template.
+These two folders are empty on a new template.
 The build process will look for interfaces and layers in these folders when building the charm in the src folder.
 This allows the use of [git submodules][submodules] to pin layers and interfaces to specific branches and revisions.
 If you do not use this the build